 Smack dab in the middle of the city center, within walking distance from the 16th Street Mall and all the major Denver attractions, it is hard to beat Hyatt Regency Denver’s prime location.
 Due to its proximity to the Colorado Convention Center and the business district, this hotel is the perfect choice if you’re on a short business trip and have a day off.
 Hotel amenities include a hot tub and an indoor swimming pool, alongside a spectacular view of the Rockies and the city below.

-Even if you are not staying at the hotel, visiting its Peaks Lounge on the 27th floor is certainly among the best things to do in Denver.
+Even if you are not staying at the hotel, visiting its Peaks Lounge on the 27th floor is right up there with the best things to do in Denver.

 The Curtis- A DoubleTree by Hilton Hotel